jjcss/AWS_Part_2_Fall_2024/README.md

 1. Go back to your **code editor** and locate your **server.js** file.
 Then, locate the **accessKey, secretAccessKey, bucketRegion, and bucketName** variables in the file.
 The variables will be right after each other.
 Right now the variables are set to empty strings.
 Thus, enter your relevant information into each string as it is in the AWS Platform.
 This is the only additional code we will add.
 2. Now, let's test if we have completely connected AWS to our server.
 Make sure your server is running (node server.js).
 Go to your **index.html** file and **live preview** your frontend code (second click and select the **Open with Live Server** option.
 You may need to download the **Live Server** extension in Visual Studio Code if you haven't already.
 Then, you'll be redirected to a webpage with **AWS Demo: File Upload** as the title.
 3. Next, click the **Choose File** button and select a file you want to upload into your S3 Bucket.
 After you have selected a file, click the **Upload** button.
 Then, head over to your S3 Bucket that you've created and check if the file you have uploaded is there.
 If you've connected everything correctly, you should have a new file there.
 4. You have now successfully connected AWS with your S3 bucket and have made sure it works with your Codestack.
+You have created a simple workflow of adding files from your website and storing them into S3.
 Congrats!

 ## ...
 **Description**: Now